Featured

 October 22, 2025 • jed

+Update 1/14/26: Final experience-5 predictions below.
 Update 11/1/25: The current model continues to predict reversal (71 percent).
-Vote ordering remains mostly unchanged, with possible dissents from a small conservative bloc.
-Experience-3 predictions Initial post: This is...
+Vote ordering remains mostly unchanged, with possible dissents from a small conservative bloc....

 Data Matters (Obviously)